 Mary was a real estate developer and rancher.
-In 1902 she had a very unique idea when she observed a trolley driver having a tough time seeing through the windshield on a sleet-filled day.
+In 1902 she had a unique idea when she observed a trolley driver having a tough time seeing through the windshield on a sleet-filled day.
 Thus she set out to make what we know as the first windshield wiper blades.
 With the help of designing assistants, she produced the first working model and was granted a patent for it in 1903.
-It used a lever which activated a spring-loaded arm to move back and forth across the windshield via a counterweight system.
+It used a lever that activated a spring-loaded arm to move back and forth across the windshield via a counterweight system.
 Many solutions had been attempted before, some involving things like sticks and produce.
-Mary knew best it seems, hers was the most effective and continues to be used this day.
+Mary knew best, it seems, as hers was the most effective and continues to be used to this day.

 Diamonds aren’t a girl’s only best friend, it seems.
-This French designer of jewelry and fashion accessories escaped a Nazi-occupied France with her seven-year-old daughter Ina in 1942.
+This French designer of jewelry and fashion accessories escaped Nazi-occupied France with her seven-year-old daughter Ina in 1942.
 In NYC, her first job was as an artist for Marvel Comics.
 Later she joined the interior design team of General Motors in Detroit, Michigan.
-Her focus was on upholstery colors and fabrics, lighting, door hardware and how seats were shaped.
+Her focus was on upholstery colors and fabrics, lighting, door hardware, and how seats were shaped.
 She was Detroit’s no, GM’s first woman automotive designer.
 Unfortunately, this was downplayed despite making a reported $600 a month (average wage was $200 for a man at the time).
 After her time with GM, she opened her own design studio in the Fisher Building, where she continued her work.

 Other women who followed in Helene’s footsteps and changed automotive history:

 - Sandra Longyear

 - Helene Pollins

 - Peggy Sauer